Gagan-Sardaar/Figerout/src/README.md

 ### 5. Configure for Firebase App Hosting

-Your project is already configured for Firebase App Hosting, the recommended way to deploy Next.js apps to Firebase.
+Your project is already configured for **Firebase App Hosting**, the recommended way to deploy Next.js apps to Firebase.

+> **Important:** In the Firebase Console, you will see two similar services: "Hosting" and "App Hosting".
+Make sure you are working in the **App Hosting** section.
+App Hosting is designed to run full-stack Next.js applications like this one, while the classic Hosting service is primarily for static content.

 Open `apphosting.yaml` and replace `your-prod-project-id` with your actual production Firebase Project ID.
 This will automatically connect your app to Firebase Hosting.